ThiagoDonadel/loan-calculator/README.md

 ## **About The Project**

 This is a study project/library that calculates the values of a loan.
-A previous knowledge about finances, loans and mathematics are necessary to fully understand this appilcation
+A previous knowledge about finances, loans and mathematics are necessary to fully understand this application

 ## **Getting Started**

 ### **Instaling**

-Use go get to install the latestet version of the library.
+Use go get to install the latest version of the library.

 ```sh
 github.com/ThiagoDonadel/funding-calculator